When a review on Trustpilot is marked "Verified", it means we've verified that the reviewer has had a genuine experience with the business.

 All businesses using Trustpilot are welcome to invite their customers to leave reviews.
 If they do so with our automated email invitation tools (via our free or paid services), those reviews will be marked as “Verified”.

 Note: If companies send out review invitations, we ask them to invite all their customers equally and identically (or using a neutral system), and with neutral language.
-See our Guidelines for Businesses (US, UK) or best practices for creating invitations.
+See our Guidelines for Businesses and best practices for creating invitations.

 2. When documentation is provided

-Reviewers on Trustpilot can be asked to provide documentation showing they’ve had a buying or service experience with the reviewed company when, for example, the company reports a review because they don’t believe the person writing it has had a genuine experience.
+Reviewers can be asked to provide documentation showing they’ve had a buying or service experience with the reviewed business when, for example, the business flags a review because they don’t believe the person writing it has had a genuine experience.

-Reported reviews are handled by our Content Integrity Team.
-If they request and receive documentation showing a buying or service experience with the reviewed company, the review can be put back online.
-To indicate that they’ve seen valid documentation, our Content Integrity Team will mark the review “Verified”.
+Flagged reviews are handled by our Content Integrity Team.
+If they request and receive documentation showing a buying or service experience with the reviewed business, they'll mark the review “Verified”.